umutcanaltin/fpgai_compiler/docs/MEMORY_SEMANTICS_PLAN.md

 ## Problem found in Sprint 28A

-The current paper-validation matrix compiles and passes structural artifact checks, but memory results are not yet architecturally clean enough for strong paper claims.
+The Sprint 27J paper-validation matrix compiles and passes structural artifact checks, but the memory rows are not yet architecturally clean enough for strong paper claims.

 Current inference memory modes are: